IOM Issues Report on Essential Health Benefits under the ACA

 The report does not provide a list of EHBs, but offers guidelines regarding how HHS should determine EHBs.
 The report divides the process into two parts.
 First, it advises how an initial package of EHBs should be defined.
 Second, it presents considerations for updating that initial definition of EHBs.

-Health care reform requires that EHBs:
+The ACA requires that EHBs:

 Reflect the scope of benefits covered by a typical employer plan.